CLASSROOM ORGANIZATION HACKS

-Online you can find all the obvious ways of organizing a classroom, if you spend your vacation sifting through all those sites and finding the gems.
+Online you can find all the obvious ways of organizing a classroom if you spend your vacation sifting through all those sites and finding the gems.
 Don’t worry; we’ve got you covered.
 Here are a few excellent ideas teachers can adapt for many types of classrooms, from science labs to computer labs.
-Read on for some unique organization hacks that can make things orderly in no time.
+Read on for some unique classroom organization hacks that can make things orderly in no time.

 1. Going Vertical